 I will always aim to work at your pace and respect what you choose to bring to therapy.
 I aim to be non judgemental, empathic and real with you.
 I believe you have the answers within yourself to your issues and I work with you to help you find those answers.
 I aim to work inclusively regardless of culture, race, creed, gender and sexual orientation.
 The goal of our work would be dependent on what you bring to therapy but this does not have to be clear to you.

 To help clients to gain insight and understanding into their life and relationships.
 To help clients to process losses, to feel better about themselves and find healthier ways of managing emotions or difficulties that brought them to therapy.

-I am a qualified counsellor and individual member of the BACP (British Association Association for Counselling and Psychotherapy) and I adhere to their Ethical Framework.
-I have experience working with young people and adults.
+I am a registered member of the BACP and I adhere to their ethical framework.
+I have experience working with younger and older adults.
 I have undertaken additional training to work online and over the telephone.
 I also offer face to face work (safety measures apply).
 I am fully insured and am registered with the ICO for data protection purposes.